china-zhangdj/rpi_mpu6050_dmp/README.md

 -----------------------------------------

 ###  This project was a shared library source and cmake result for using MPU6050+DMP on Linux platform .
->>you can use the .so file with python on raspberry pi or ubuntu.
+>>you can use the .so file with python on raspberry pi or another embded platform.
 >>and library file was in directory cmake-build-debug/libmotion.so

 >link : [libsmotion.so](https://github.com/china-zhangdj/rpi_mpu6050_dmp/blob/master/cmake-build-debug/libsensor_lib.so)